 Michigan Campus Compact Recognizes Two Mott Honors College Students – Honors students LaTeqa Mack and Stephanie Pomper were selected by MiCC to receive the Outstanding Student Commitment to Service Award.
 Stephanie was involved in many service initiatives at Mott, including tutoring elementary students at Motherly Intercession.
 LaTeqa (aka, E.Z.
 Weezy) served as a member of the Mott Campus Clowns for two semesters.
 The annual MiCC recognition ceremony is held each spring at Michigan State University.

-Arianna Pittenger and Sydney Ackerman received top honors at the 2018 MCC Commencement.
-Sydney won the Phil Braun award as the top student in the 2018 graduating class.
-Arianna received the Paul Karr award a recognition given to the top all-around graduate (e.g., academics, leadership, community service).
-Both spoke during the graduation ceremony at the Perani Center in May.
+Andrew Tolles and Mickeely Dias received top honors at the 2021 MCC Commencement.
+Andrew won the Phil Braun award as the top student in the 2021 graduating class.
+Mickeely received the Paul Karr award a recognition given to the top a ll-around graduate (e.g., academics, leadership, community service).
+Both spoke during the graduation ceremony in May.

 As a requirement for membership in the Honors College, students must attend one retreat per academic year.
 Retreats are schedule every September and February.
 On September 24th, the Honors College held its annual Fall Retreat in the MCC Event Center.
 More than sixty Honors College students and seven MCC faculty members attended.

 On October 3 - 4, ten Mott Honors College students attenReplacded the annual MHA conference.
 The conference was held at the MacMullan Center on Higgins Lake near Roscommon, Michigan.
 Honors students from across Michigan came together to explore the following theme: "Leaders and Role Models: Communicating, Mentoring, and Leading Through Transitions.